-Applying to the Graduate School of Journalism is the first step towards your future career.
+Applying to the UBC School of Journalism is the first step towards your future career.
 We are here to guide and support you along the way to graduation and beyond.

 There are several stages in the application process.
 All students need to complete the Online Application Form.
 Once you start the application you will be able to save and return to it, but only up until the deadline.
 Once you have submitted it, you won’t be able to edit it.
 Your submitted online application package would include the following: